Andy-James-Osborne/DevHub/Testing.md

    - This remained in the backlog and was a "won't have".
 It has been added to the future features.

 + Follower feed post- As a user, I want to see a feed of posts from the people I follow.
-   - Didn't have time to sort this user story as stuck to MVP, this user story is in future features.
+   - Didn't have time to sort this user story as was focused on MVP, this user story is in future features.

 + Following users- As a user, I want to follow other users to see their posts in my feed.
-   - This user story is the same and the follower story, in regards to order of MVP.
+   - This user story is the same as the follower story, in regards to order of MVP.
 Added to future features.

-+ Unfollow users- As a user, I want to unfollow users I no longer want to see posts from.
++ Unfollow users- As a user, I want to unfollow users that I no longer want to see posts from.
    - Added to future features for development on next sprint.

 ## Responsiveness

 <img src="static/images/Responsiveness-table.JPG" alt="Testing responsiveness table" width="1200" height="500">

-Tested through a range of screen sizes to check for responsiveness, I have included screenshots as proof of responsiveness.
+Tested through a range of screen sizes to check for responsiveness.
+I have included screenshots as proof of responsiveness.

 Iphone XR
 <img src="static/images/iphone-main.JPG" alt="Home page iphone" width="200" height="500">